-For instance, some of them are mandatory, such as icons and screenshots of the app.
-Make sure your graphics are relevant to the app since they will be shown on your store across all tracks.
+Some of them are mandatory, such as icons and screenshots of the app.
+Make sure your graphics are relevant to the app, since they will be shown on your store across all tracks.

 To find out more about the sizes of each image, check out this Play Console Q&A.

 When you finish with the store optimization, save it as a draft.
-You can always edit them before you submit it on the store.
+You can always edit it before you submit it to the store.

 After you’re done with setting up the terrain for your app, you have reached the final step – the upload of your release file.